-- (1) Medical offices, including clinics, and medical laboratories, and Medical Marihuana Safety Compliance Centers (See Article 4 Section 5.22-7 for requirements).
-(Amended Ordinance 1709 10/3/19). - (2) Banks and similar financial institutions. - (3) Post offices. - (4) Private clubs or lodges. - (5) Nursery schools. - (6) Photographic studios and interior decorating studios. - (7) Photographic reproduction, blueprinting and print shop. - (8) Funeral homes. - (9) Establishments which perform personal services on the premises such as: beauty parlors, barber shops, repair shops (including watches, radios, television, shoe, etc., but prohibiting major repair shops such as automotive, heavy equipment, etc.), tailor shops, self-service laundries and cleaners, dry cleaning and laundry establishments provided cleaning equipment is used to service only the premises at which it is located. - (10) Stores of a generally recognized retail nature which supply commodities on the premises, such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions and hardware. - (11) Veterinary clinics and veterinary hospitals provided all activities are conducted within a permanently enclosed building. - (12) Publicly owned buildings, public utility buildings, including electric transformer stations, and substations and gas regulator stations excluding storage yards, water and sewer pumping stations. - (13) Establishments of electricians, plumbers, heating contractors, bakers, painters, or similar trades in conjunction with a retail sales operation. - (14) Assembly halls, concert halls or similar places of assembly, but excluding theaters and when conducted within enclosed buildings.
-(Amended Ordinance 1279 5/22/89) - (15) Open-air retail sales of plant materials and sales of lawn furniture, playground equipment and garden supplies provided that:

-- (a) The open-air sales area is enclosed with a fence. - (b) That such sales area is in conjunction with indoor sales of the same general type. - (c) That the square footage of the open sales area is no greater than the indoor sales area. - (16) Hotels.
+- (7) Photographic reproduction, blueprinting and print shop. - (8) Funeral homes. - (9) Personal Services.
+(Amended Ordinance 1745 11/4/21) - (10) Stores of a generally recognized retail nature which supply commodities on the premises, such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions and hardware. - (11) Veterinary clinics and veterinary hospitals provided all activities are conducted within a permanently enclosed building. - (12) Publicly owned buildings, public utility buildings, including electric transformer stations, and substations and gas regulator stations excluding storage yards, water and sewer pumping stations. - (13) Establishments of electricians, plumbers, heating contractors, bakers, painters, or similar trades in conjunction with a retail sales operation. - (14) Assembly halls, concert halls, religious institutions, or similar places of assembly, but excluding theaters and when conducted within enclosed buildings.
+(Amended Ordinance 1279 5/22/89) (Amended Ordinance 1745 11/4/21) - Open-air retail sales of plant materials and sales of lawn furniture, playground equipment and garden supplies provided that: - (a) The open-air sales area is enclosed with a fence. - (c) That such sales area is in conjunction with indoor sales of the same general type. - (d) That the square footage of the open sales area is no greater than the indoor sales area. - (16) Hotels.
 (Amended Ordinance 1224 2/16/87) - (17) Free-standing restaurants and carry-out restaurants, and restaurants and carry out restaurants when attached to, and located within a shopping center building complex.
 Excluding drive-in, fast food restaurants, any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours.

-(Amended Ordinance 1426 9/24/98; Amended Ordinance 1699 12/27/18) - (18) Accessory buildings or uses customarily incidental to any of the above permitted uses which are of the character of a personal or administrative service or a retail facility for a product on a "cash and carry" basis (Amended Ordinance 1282 5/22/89; Amended Ordinance 1699 12/27/18)
+(Amended Ordinance 1426 9/24/98; Amended Ordinance 1699 12/27/18) - (18) Accessory buildings or uses customarily incidental to any of the above permitted uses which are of the character of a personal or administrative service or a retail facility for a product on a "cash and carry" basis (Amended - Ordinance 1282 - 5/22/89; Amended - Ordinance 1699 - 12/27/18)